Department of Pharmaceutical Sciences Graduate Student Handbook

 Elective option -vs- research

-Students may complete the requirements for their master's degree either through coursework, with nine total hours of electives, or through laboratory work/internships with six research/intern hours and three hours of electives.
-The selection of electives or research must be announced by the end of the students’ first semester.
+During the 3rd semester of study, students may complete the requirements for their master's degree either through coursework, with 9 total hours of electives, or through laboratory work/internships with 6 research/intern hours and 3 hours of electives.

-Although the program is designed to be completed within 1.5 years, there is an option to petition completion within one calendar year.
-MS students may petition the faculty to use the summer period for six credits of research to complete a project (equating to 24-30 hours of laboratory work per week for the 10-week summer semester) and overload in the spring semester to add the three-credit elective.
-Petitions for the 12-month (summer inclusive) program must be submitted in writing before the end of the first semester in the program, and must include a concrete plan for elective and professor who has agreed to host the summer research project.
+Accelerated MS program: Although the program is designed to be completed within 1.5 years, there is an option to petition completion within one calendar year.
+M.S. students may petition the faculty to use the summer period for 6 credits of research to complete a project (equating to 30-40 hours of laboratory work per week for the 10-week summer semester), and overload in the spring semester to add the 3 credit elective. (as shown below) Petitions for the 12-month (summer inclusive) program must be submitted in writing before the end of the first semester in the program, and must include a concrete plan for the elective class and the professor who has agreed to host the summer research project.
 Petitions should be submitted to the Graduate Student Director.
+In order to be accepted into this accelerated program, students are required to have obtained a 3.25 GPA in the Fall of semester 1.
+The accelerated curriculum is designed to be completed in one calendar year, as shown below.

 PhD Program Requirements

-Students entering into the PhD program will take advanced courses in pharmaceutical sciences, biostatistics, and the cellular and molecular basis of human disease.
-They will gain breadth of knowledge and advance their professional presentation skills through the department and student seminar series.
+Students entering into the Ph.D. program will take advanced courses in pharmaceutical sciences, biostatistics, and the cellular and molecular basis of human disease.
+They will gain a breadth of knowledge and advance their professional presentation skills through the department and student seminar series.

-To receive a PhD degree, students focus on an original research topic in the lab of their dissertation advisor, culminating in successful submission and defense of a dissertation.
+To receive a Ph.D. degree, students focus on an original research topic in the lab of their dissertation advisor, culminating in the successful submission and defense of a dissertation.

 Coursework